 - Focus On The Things You Can Do Well

-If you have experience in some aspects of marketing, focus on them for your law firm.
+If you have experience in some aspects of digital marketing, focus on them for your law firm.
 Just because SEO, AdWords, and social media marketing exist – among others – doesn’t mean that you have to use them all.
 For example, if you’re good at and enjoy Financial Planning or writing, focus on content marketing, and share this content on your social media platforms.